-- Non-credit bearing short learning programme. - CPD Programme in association with professional bodies being International Economic Development Council (IEDC) and Economic Development Council of South Africa (EDCSA). - Entrance into the IEDC Certification Exam.
+- Non-credit bearing, short learning programme. - CPD Programme in association with professional bodies being the International Economic Development Council (IEDC) and the Economic Development Council of South Africa (EDCSA).

-- National Senior Certificate, NQF level 4 (NSC) obtained in 2008 or after, or Senior Certificate (SC) obtained prior to 2008; - Experience in the fields related to public administration, economics or business; and - Applicants may be subject to an internal selection process. - The SLP "Introduction to Local Economic Development" (S3E14Q) as pre-study is recommended.
+- National Senior Certificate, NQF level 4 (NSC) obtained in 2008 or after, or Senior Certificate (SC) obtained prior to 2008; - Experience in the fields related to public administration, economics or business; and - Applicants may be subject to an internal selection process. - The short learning programme "Introduction to Local Economic Development" (S3E14Q) as pre-study is recommended.

-LEARNING ACTIVITIES

 ACTIVITY HOURS CREDITS

 Contact time (Lectures) 40 -

 Workshops - -

 Work-based learning 60 -

 Independent reading/ interacting with learning material/distance activities 20 -

 Preparation for and completion of assignments and other assessment activities 40 -

 Tutorials - -

 Other (specify) - -

 Total hours 160 -

 Total number of credits - 0